 Though the custom had been dying out in many parts of the country in the 1950s, the ritual has grown stronger, with some bars and restaurants in Cork reporting a nearly 100% female clientele base on that day.

 In some communities, the evening was capped off by the woman of the house lighting 12 candles in the window.
 Many families would stroll around and look at the houses lit up.
-In the days before electricity, it must have been quite a sight, “brightest night of the year” according to one resident of the Arran Islands.
+In the days before electricity, it must have been quite a sight, the “brightest night of the year” according to one resident of the Arran Islands.

 Irish academic Alan Titley says women around the country enjoyed the day in different ways.
-“Most women in west Kerry would have raised five or six turkeys for sale at the Christmas market.
+“Most women in West Kerry would have raised five or six turkeys for sale at the Christmas market.
 They kept the money – like egg money – and if there was anything left over after Christmas they spent it on themselves,” Titley says.

 In an Irish Times article, scholar and fiction writer Angela Bourke recalls spending Nollaig na mBan in the Dingle area and seeing “quite elderly people in restaurants in Dingle on that night.
 These wouldn’t be people who would normally eat out.
-The women were being taken out by their husbands, because it was Nollaig na mBan, and they were being treated.”
+The women were being taken out by their husbands because it was Nollaig na mBan, and they were being treated.”
 She suggests that urban Irish women now view the day as something akin to International Women’s Day.

 There were a number of other customs around Little Christmas.
-It is considered unlucky in Ireland to take down the Christmas tree and decorations before the twelfth day of Christmas, January 6th, a custom which is still recognised and practised by many.
-While most of the decorations put away for another year, holly was traditionally retained for Shrove Tuesday, when it would be used in the fire for cooking the pancakes on that day.
+It is considered unlucky in Ireland to take down the Christmas tree and decorations before the twelfth day of Christmas, January 6th, a custom that is still recognised and practiced by many.
+While most of the decorations were put away for another year, holly was traditionally retained for Shrove Tuesday, when it would be used in the fire for cooking the pancakes on that day.
 In the past and today in many homes, holly was used a lot in decorating houses for the Christmas season!

 According to RTE writer Marion McGarry, on this day in some parts of the country, mothers rubbed the tail of a herring across the eyes of their children to give immunity against disease for the rest of the year.
-It was also believed that one should have the floor swept and have a bucket of clean water ready before going to bed that night, and that the water from that bucket should never be used in the morning.
+It was also believed that one should have the floor swept and have a bucket of clean water ready before going to bed that night and that the water from that bucket should never be used in the morning.

 Here at Ireland Chauffeur Travel, we are lucky to have a team of wonderfully skilled women always striving to exceed the expectations of our clients.
-We thank you every day but especially today – Orla, Alison, Michelle, Alma, Anne and, of course, Beatrice.
+We thank you every day but especially today – Orla, Alison, Michelle, Alma, Anne, and, of course, Beatrice.
 Thank you!